wdamron/arm/INSTRUCTIONS.md

 ## CASPL

+Compare and Swap Pair of words or doublewords in memory.

 ```
 caspl Wn, Wm, Wa, Wb, [Xd|SP]  ·················  (n is even, m == n + 1, a is even, b == a + 1)
 caspl Xn, Xm, Xa, Xb, [Xd|SP]  ·················  (n is even, m == n + 1, a is even, b == a + 1)
 ```

 ## CBNZ

+Compare and Branch on Nonzero.

 ```
 cbnz Wd, <offset>  ·········································  (offset >> 2 is 19-bit (+/- 1 MB))